lli-w-ill/Interview_101/DesignPatterns/README.md

 ## 2. Structural patterns

-Structural Patterns are designed for class structure (how to increase the functionality of a class).
+Structural Patterns are designed for class structure (how classes and objects can be composed to form larger structures and how to increase the functionality of a class).

 ## 3. Behavioral Patterns